Personal protective equipment (PPE) and COVID-19

 Remember: PPE is just one way of protecting staff at work.
-Handwashing, workplace cleaning practices and risk assessments also play an important role in infection prevention and control.
+Handwashing, social distancing measures, training, workplace cleaning practices, ventilation, vaccination and risk assessments for staff health also play an important role in infection prevention and control and managing the safety of staff and patients.

 UK wide guidance on infection prevention and control, including the selection and use of PPE sits on gov.uk as a UK wide resource.
 This guidance was developed and agreed between the respective four counties of the UK, led by the Department of Health and Social Care (England).
 Public Health England, is the publisher of the UK wide guidance and manages the content on gov.uk.
 Health Protection Scotland were commissioned to conduct an evidence based review which forms the basis of much of the Infection Prevention and Control (IPC) guidance.